zowongapcs/GameOfLife/README.md

 Install the Guido GUI Library
 --------------------------------
-The Game of Life is well suited to using a two dimensional array of buttons.
-We'll be using a GUI library called Guido to create the buttons.
-To install it, start *Processing* and choose *Sketch | Import Library | Add Library*.
+If you are running Processing on your PC or Mac, you will need to install the library.
+(You can skip this step if you are working online on repl.it) To install it, start *Processing* and choose *Sketch | Import Library | Add Library*.
 Type *Guido* in the search box, the click on *Guido by Florian Jenett* and then click *Install*.

 Program Requirements
 --------------------